nanewalt/projects/README.md

 # projects
-misc projects:
-Jumble of side projects I've completed in my free time
+A collection of side projects I've completed in my free time

 Overview: